 This is too sad for words, all the talent that Amy Winehouse had now silenced because she couldn't muster up the strength to confront what was killing her.
-Her song "Rehab" showed she had an ironic awareness of her drug use , but this demonstrates, again, that self-knowledge unaccompanied by action is inadequate .
-The insidious thing about being an addict is that the thought of stopping what you know will silence you forever abates quickly after the craving takes over and the first FIX of the day is taken.
-Self awareness vaporizes,you forget or ignore the truth of the matter and wallow in the nod and the eventual panic to get still more drugs.
+Her song "Rehab" showed she had an ironic awareness of her drug use , but this shows, again, that self-knowledge unaccompanied by action is inadequate .
+The insidious thing about being an addict is that the thought of stopping what you know will silence you forever abate quickly after the craving takes over and the first FIX of the day becomes all that matters at the moment.
+Self awareness vaporizes and you forget or ignore the truth of the matter and wallow in the nod and the eventual panic to get still more drugs.
 As talented and smart, even brilliant, as Winehouse was, she seemed more or less without a clue to the severity of her situation.
 Drugs make you stupid, they reduce your life to a banal statistic despite whatever genius potential you began life with, they kill you and make you another deceased cipher.
 The real tragedy is less that a brilliant artist is silenced too young in her career, but that we are boundto keep reading variations of this sad scenario for the rest of our natural collective lives.